 OUR PROGRAMS

-Footprint Project programs build community resilience by providing tools, knowledge and people.
-Across the US and in multiple countries, our dedicated team and devoted partners work tirelessly to build a more sustainable and resilient future.
-These programs have grown from immediate disaster response with solar trailers to community build workshops, long-term resilience microgrid hubs and the recovery of over 50 pallets worth of decommissioned clean energy equipment.
+Our programs build local resilience by providing tools, knowledge and people.
+Our dedicated team of staff, volunteers and partners works across the US to build a more sustainable and resilient future.
+These programs have grown from rapid disaster response with solar generators to microgrid development for long-term recovery, build power workshops, and the distribution of over 200 pallets worth of clean energy equipment.

 • Image of an emegency worker in Puerto Rico unloading a solar panel in a rapid response situation in Puerto Rico.

 Relief and recovery is typically carbon-intensive.
-As climate change drives emergency humanitarian need, we rapidly deploy mobile solar generators and related off-grid equipment to power up disaster responders and survivors.
+As climate change drives emergency humanitarian need, we rapidly deploy mobile solar generators and related climate survival technologies to power up disaster responders and affected communities.

 • Image of a group of people working on a solar art workshop project at the 2025 Resilience Fest.

 Communities need flexible options that are ready in times of need.
-By sharing local networks, cooperating with like-mind organizations and installing permanent microgrids, we help make communities more resilient.
+By sharing local networks, cooperating with a wide range of organizations, and installing permanent microgrids, we help empower communities to be more resilient.

 • Community Builds

-What if we weren’t just reacting to the next storm, but we were ready for it?
-Through grassroots networks and on-the-ground partnerships, we develop fleets of community mobile solar generators and train local partners to plug-in.
+What if we weren’t just reacting to the next storm, but were ready for it?
+Through grassroots networks and the right tools, we develop fleets of climate survival technologies and train local partners to plug-in.

 • Upcycled Energy